Mohammedjaseem/To-Do-React-Js/README.md

 I recently created this to-do project.
 The clone has been built using React JS, React-hooks, Styled-component, and Firebase (hosting & Deploying).
-I also plan to add further functionality such as user authorization, a dedicated backend to maintain the user database, and replicate it as close as possible to the original website.
+I also plan to add further functionality such as user authorization, a dedicated backend to maintain the user database.

 ### Steps Include :